mk210/zip-cracker/README.md

 2. run the requirements.py file to install necessary dependencies (todo)
 3. run stable-crack.py

+- How does it work:
+1. You can create a wordlist file using the tool 'cupp' for using the dictionary attack.
+2. Incase you don't have a wordlist file, you can use the bruteforce tool and have some luck at finding the password :))

+I put 2 text files ('hasPass.txt' and 'noPass.txt'--> one of them has the password and the other doesn't, test out the script on the pre-existing zip file to understand how the tool works.

-- Please issue anything if there is any bug/fault in the application.Since it's my first time building something like this.
+- Please issue if there is any bug/fault in the application.
+Since it's my first time building something like this, it would help me in the future.

-### Thank you
+### Happy cracking :))